 Erected by Dinosaur Valley State Park.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Ancient Secrets Revealed (here, next to this marker); An Ancient Story (a few steps from this marker); World's Fair Wonders (about 600 feet away, measured in a direct line); Misleading Models (about 700 feet away); Tyrannosaurus rex (about 700 feet away); Making a Dinosaur (about 700 feet away); Dinosaurs (about 700 feet away); Apatosaurus (about 700 feet away).
+Misleading Models (here, next to this marker); Tyrannosaurus rex (a few steps from this marker); Making a Dinosaur (a few steps from this marker); Dinosaurs (a few steps from this marker); Apatosaurus (a few steps from this marker); An Ancient Story (about 600 feet away, measured in a direct line); Ancient Secrets Revealed (about 600 feet away); Deep Water Shelter (about 600 feet away).
 Touch for a list and map of all markers in Glen Rose.